brycesteve/Perfect-View2Pdf/README.md

 // Create a page from an HTML string. let page = PdfPage("<p>Page from HTML String</p>")

-// Create a page from a Leaf template with Context variables. let mustachePage = PdfPage(drop, view: "page_from_leaf_template", [ "firstName": "Peter",
+// Create a page from a mustache template let mustachePage = PdfPage(TODO)
-  "lastName": "Pan"
 ])

 // Add the pages to the document